KMaleesha/SpringBoot-with-mongoDB/README.md

- Let's connect your Spring Boot Application with Mongo DB Atles
+Let's connect your Spring Boot Application with Mongo DB Atles.